-On what date?
-25 November 2022

-representation period end?
-23 December 2022
+On what date will the representation period end?

 This date must be at least 28 days from the date the application is advertised.
 Incorrect notices are a common problem and may result in you having to re-advertise, so please read Section I of the Notes carefully.